dabellator/create_an_http_server/README.md

   * It should send back a string that greets that name.
   * It should also have a separate post request to /greet that takes the name in JSON format.
   * There should be tests using chaiHTTP for both routes, as well as a gulpfile/package.json
+  * You should have an html page that describes the routes implemented by the api available at the root of the server

 Rubric: